tonykipkemboi/on_chain_nft_data/README.md

 - rename it to `.env`
 - add your [Alchemy API Key](https://www.alchemy.com/) in here `KEY="YOUR_ALCHEMY_API_KEY_GOES_HERE"`

+## Running the program

 Change directory into `app` folder to run the program as such;

 - Change directory to app
 ```
 cd app
 ```

-## Running the program
+Run the program

-Make sure you're in the correct directory `runner.py`

 ```
 python runner.py